Construction and On-site Performance of the LHAASO WFCTA Camera: On-site Tests and Results

-The NSB can be used to correct the SiPM gain reduction due to the moonlight offline.
-After linear fitting of the relationship between the relative gain and the NSB, the SiPM gain changes by 0.71\% when the NSB changes by 100 ADC counts, which indicates that the NSB measurement has a sufficient accuracy for the SiPM gain correction and the correction factor is 0.71\%$\pm$0.03\% per 100 ADC counts.
-The dominant uncertainty of the NSB measurement comes from the stability of the baseline of the electronic system.
-By comparing the baseline amplitude with the shutter closed before and after the observation, the uncertainty of the baseline of the electronic system is estimated to be about 13 ADC counts.
-So, one of the uncertainties of SiPM gain corrected by NSB comes from the measurement uncertainty of NSB, which is about 0.1\%.
-Another SiPM gain correction uncertainty comes from the measurement uncertainty of the correction factor.
-The gain correction uncertainty caused by the correction factor uncertainty is less than 0.3\% at the condition of NSB$<$1,000 ADC counts.
-The total uncertainty of the SiPM gain caused by the NSB correction is estimated to be less than 0.4\%.
+As is shown in Fig.~\ref{fig:deltag_nsb}, the output charge ratio of a SiPM with and without NSB, that is, the relative SiPM response charge, is linearly related to the NSB.
+The NSB can be used for an off-line correction of the SiPM response charge reduction due to the moonlight.
+After linear fitting of the relationship between the relative response charge and the NSB, the SiPM response charge changes by 0.71\% when the NSB changes by 100 ADC counts, which indicates that the NSB measurement has a sufficient accuracy for the SiPM response charge correction and the correction factor is 0.71\% $\pm$0.03\% per 100 ADC counts.
+The uncertainty of the NSB measurement comes from the drift of the baseline of the electronic system and the statistical error of the measurement.
+By comparing the baseline amplitude with the shutter closed before and after the observation, the drift of the baseline of the electronic system is estimated to be about 13 ADC counts.
+More than 80 points of baseline amplitude are recorded in each SiPM signal.
+The statistical error of the NSB measurement is less than 8 ADC counts in each SiPM signal at the condition of NSB$<$1,000 ADC counts.
+So, one of the uncertainties of SiPM response charge corrected by NSB comes from the measurement uncertainty of NSB, which is about 0.15\%.
+Another SiPM response charge correction uncertainty comes from the measurement uncertainty of the correction factor.
+The response charge correction uncertainty caused by the correction factor uncertainty is less than 0.3\% at the condition of NSB$<$1,000 ADC counts.
+The total uncertainty of the SiPM response charge caused by the NSB correction is estimated to be less than 0.45\%.

+On average, a certain number of SiPM cells suffer a breakdown and a certain number of SiPM cells are recharged every moment under a strong NSB condition.
+So, NSB occupies a small part of the dynamic range of the SiPM, e.g. at the maximum NSB shown in Fig.~\ref{fig:deltag_nsb}, the dynamic range of Cherenkov light measurement will be reduced by about 3.4\%.
+Due to the increase of the NSB noise on the moon night, the threshold value of each pixel is correspondingly increased to discriminate the signal from the noise.
+As a result, the energy threshold of the telescope is increased, e.g. the energy threshold is about 50 TeV on the full moon night.
+The energy threshold can be further reduced by optimizing the trigger algorithm for the moon night, which is in progress.